OneOverCosine/Engineering_84_business_week/README.md

 - TCL, Tansactiona Control Language.
 Handles transactions in the database.
 Some commands: COMMIT, ROLLBACK, SAVEPOINT

 ### 3. What is a join?
+- A join is used to, well, join tables together (connect them).
+- Joins are based on keys that both tables contain

 ### 4. Explain what primary and foreign keys are.
+- Keys are used to identify rows in a table.
+- Primary keys must be unique and cannot be *Null* while Foreign keys can be non-unique and *Null*
+- Foreign keys are the primary keys from other tables

 ### 5. What is Normalisation?